hyperledger/fabric/docs/source/glossary.rst

 implementation based on the `etcd library <https://coreos.com/etcd/>`_ of the `Raft protocol <https://raft.github.io/raft.pdf>`_.
 Raft follows a "leader and follower" model, where a leader node is elected (per channel) and its decisions are replicated by the followers.
-Raft ordering services should be easier to set up and manage than Kafka-based ordering services, and their design allows organizations to contribute nodes to a distributed ordering service.

 .. _SDK: